-3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes) symptoms, emergency procedures, antidotes)
+3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes)

 Toxic signs have not been seen in pigs given 5 times the recommended dose.
-Do not overdose in rabbits - increased doses may disturb gastrointestinal flora leading to the development of enterotoxaemia (see section 4.3).
+Do not overdose in rabbits - increased doses may disturb gastrointestinal flora leading to the development of enterotoxaemia (see section 3.3).